 As plant lovers living in Southern California – the biggest avocado growing region in the US, we have grown many avocado plants from seeds and learned lots of tips and tricks along the way.

-Now it’s time to share with you how easy it is to grow an avocado seed into a beautiful and unique indoor plant, or a fruit bearing tree!
+Now it’s time to share with you how easy it is to grow your own avocado seed into a beautiful and unique indoor plant, or a fruit bearing tree!
 Let’s start with a question that everyone asks 🙂

-Can you grow an avocado tree that bears fruit from just a seed?
+Can you grow your own avocado tree that bears fruit from just a seed?

 Avocado trees grown commercially or sold in nurseries are grafted to ensure the reliable varieties.
-When we plant an avocado seed pit, the tree seedling may take 5 to 10+ years to bear fruits.
 The fruits can be a little or a lot different (either superior or inferior ) than the original avocado from which you got the seed.